traefik/traefik/docs/toml.md

 - `traefik.frontend.passHostHeader=true`: forward client `Host` header to the backend.
 - `traefik.frontend.priority=10`: override default frontend priority
 - `traefik.frontend.entryPoints=http,https`: assign this frontend to entry points `http` and `https`.
 Overrides `defaultEntryPoints`.
-- `traefik.docker.network`: Set the docker network to use for connections to this container
+- `traefik.docker.network`: Set the docker network to use for connections to this container.
+If a container is linked to several networks, be sure to set the proper network name (you can check with docker inspect <container_id>) otherwise it will randomly pick one (depending on how docker is returning them).
+For instance when deploying docker `stack` from compose files, the compose defined networks will be prefixed with the `stack` name.

 NB: when running inside a container, Træfɪk will need network access through `docker network connect <network> <traefik-container>`